masayag/appliance/README.md

 * `patch_release_version.sh` - patches the release version of openshift-installer.
 This script should be run after openshift-installer was built based on the tailored images of assisted-installer-service and assisted-installer-agent.
 * `create_agent_agent.sh` - creates an agent ISO image using the patched openshift-installer.

+# Next steps
+* Add support for disconnected installation by adding the agent installation resources
+* Add support for installing a disconnected cluster from ISO
+* Add support for multiple nodes